Most women are unlucky enough to experience a vaginal infection at least once in their lifetime.

 Treatment for a vaginal infection depends on what's causing it.
 The most common culprits are bacteria, yeast and trichomoniasis.

 Bacterial vaginosis (BV) is the most common type of vaginal infection.
 Symptoms can include:

 - A strong fishy smell, especially after sex.

-- White or gray discharge.
+- Dull gray or greenish discharge.

 BV is treated with antibiotics.Yeast is a fungus that normally lives in the vagina but can cause problems when it grows too rapidly.

 - Thick, white discharge resembling cottage cheese but with no odor.

 - Pain, itching, burning, or redness in and around the vagina.

 - Pain when urinating.

 There are prescription and over-the-counter treatments for yeast infections.
 If you have never had a yeast infection before, get medical advice before buying medicine.
 Seeing your healthcare provider is the only way to know for sure whether you have a yeast infection.
 If your symptoms don't go away after using an over-the-counter medicine, or if you get four or more yeast infections in a year, see your healthcare provider.